Red Turban Rebellions: Chaghan Temur

 Chaghan Temur was a fourth generation descendant of a Naiman clan that had settled in Shenqiu on the eastern border of Henan.
 Chaghan Temur's great-grandfather assisted the Mongol conquest of China in the 13th century.
 Although originally Turkic, by the time of the Red Turban Rebellions, Chaghan Temur's lineage more closely aligned with both Mongol and Chinese culture.
 Chaghan Temur once sat the imperial examinations and sometimes used the surname Li.
 In the late 1340s, Chaghan Temur built a military force to protect his locality from the rebels.
 Starting in 1352, he won a string of victories against the Red Turbans and for a time in 1358 and 1359, based his operations in Kaifeng.
 By the end of the 1350s, Chaghan Temur was the most powerful regional leader under the Mongols' service.

-Chaghan Temur's rival, Bolad Temur, the commander of Shanxi, refused to aid him.
+Chaghan Temur's rival, Bolad Temür, the commander of Shanxi, refused to aid him.
 Bolad Temur's efforts to overthrow Chaghan Temur and destroy Köke Temür paralyzed the court until his death in 1365.
 As a result, Chaghan Temur ignored orders from the court and moved troops of his own will.
 Chaghan Temur was assassinated in 1362 by Tian Feng and Wang Shicheng, two former Yuan generals who then fled to join the rebels.